AdobeDocs/genstudio.en/help/user-guide/effective-prompts.md

 | **Lighting**       | Describe how highlights and shadows affect different objects| <ul><li>Use natural light</li></ul> |
 | **Restrictions**   | List requirements or avoidances | <ul><li>Avoid images that include children</li><li>Do not use clip art</li></ul> |

-For better results, make sure that you articulate your most important ideas first:

-_A woman in MyBrand attire using a digital tablet while standing indoors, use warm yellow and green tones_